Special Education Teaching in Bolivia

 - START DATES: Flexible

-Some of these people are orphans and many come from underprivileged or abused backgrounds.
+Many of these people come from underprivileged or abused backgrounds.
 This makes the work both emotionally straining and incredibly important.
 We will provide support for you throughout your project.

 Here you will find answers to the following questions: